thekompanee/chamber/README.md

 like a Dropbox share.
 In either case, you'd then symlink the files from their locations into your application.
 What.
 A. Pain.

-Chamber uses public/private encryption keys to seemlessly store any of your configuration values as encrypted text.
+Chamber uses public/private encryption keys to seamlessly store any of your configuration values as encrypted text.
 The only file that needs to be synced *once* between developers is the private key.
 And even that file would only be needed by the users deploying the application.
 If you're deploying via CI,